r7wang/misc/gcloud/spanner/README.md

 # Spanner

-## Facts & Analysis
+## Usage
-* Widely used by Google for many aspects of their business as referenced [here](https://www.nextplatform.com/2019/01/15/spanning-the-database-world-with-google/).
+* Widely used by Google across many products and mission-critical databases as referenced [here](https://www.nextplatform.com/2019/01/15/spanning-the-database-world-with-google/).
     * Recommended for OLTP applications requiring a strong schema system, cross-row transactions, consistent replication, and a powerful query language.
-    * Used as a source of truth for a variety of mission-critical Google databases.
     * Google Play is a large customer, using it to manage customer purchases and accounts, serving 10mil+ QPS, 100+ PB of data.
-* Claims to be differentiated through implementation of the following techniques:
-    * Distributed query execution, including compilation and execution of joins, consuming query results from parallel workers.
-    * Range extraction, deciding which servers should process a query, and how to minimize the row ranges scanned and locked by each server.
-    * Handling server-side failures with query restarts, hiding transient failures during execution to simplify applications.
-    * SQL dialect used across multiple query systems at Google including F1 and BigQuery.
-    * Replacing Bigtable SSTable stack with a blockwise-columnar store (Ressi) better optimized for hybrid OLTP/OLAP workloads, since 1H 2017.
+* An explanation on how to build a time-versioned changelog can be found [here](https://cloud.google.com/spanner/docs/commit-timestamp#creating_a_changelog).

+## Facts
-* Sharded by row-range, bounded by key prefixes.
+* Sharded by row-range, which is defined through prefixes across the primary key.
-* Secondary indices implemented like tables.
-    * What's the implication here?
 * Schema allows specifying parent-child relationships between tables.
     * Child table is co-located with the parent table.
-* An explanation on how to build a time-versioned changelog can be found [here](https://cloud.google.com/spanner/docs/commit-timestamp#creating_a_changelog).
-* Values are divided into active and inactive files.
-* Large (multi-page) values are segregated into separate files, allowing for rapid scans of tables without paying I/O cost of reading large values until they are needed.
-* Has client libraries in the following languages:
+* Secondary indices implemented like tables.
+    * Can use sparse secondary indices to optimize an object scan for items that need to be processed by an asynchronous operation.
+* Backups are done through an import/export process referenced [here](https://cloud.google.com/blog/products/gcp/cloud-spanner-adds-import-export-functionality-to-ease-data-movement).
+    * Without backups, certain types of application defects and human error can be extremely expensive.
+* Language support and client libraries:
     * C#, Go, Java, node.js, PHP, Python, and Ruby
 * SLA:
     * Multi-regional instance: >= 99.999%